 When cutlery is left to soak in aluminum pans or stainless steel sinks, Galvanic action, the transfer of electrons from one metal to another, may occur.
 Galvanic action may cause pitting (and/or discoloration) on cutlery blades - especially high carbon steel.
 To prevent it, keep yo knife away from aluminum or stainless steel pans ... simples.

-Most boards are made from multiple layers of cross laminated maple ply, with some of the layers dyed different colours, depending on the brand.
-I prep cut these board up and glue them into blocks, which then get milled into handles (or other things) and because there's SOOOOO many individual layers - I coat all of my finished knife handles in a minimum of 3 coats of marine grade polyurethane.
-This gives the knife an almost plastic feel - but after A LOT of R&D over the years - this is the only finish type that lasts and to be honest, I like the clear shiny surface once they dry/get buffed.
+Most skateboards are made from multiple layers of cross laminated maple ply, with some of the layers dyed different colours, depending on the brand.
+I prep cut these boards up and glue them into blocks, which then get milled into handles (or other things) and because there's SOOOOO many individual layers - I coat all of my finished knife handles in a minimum of 3 coats of marine grade polyurethane.
+This gives the knife an almost plastic feel - but after A LOT of R&D over the years - this is the only finish type that lasts and to be honest, I like the clear shiny almost glass surface once they dry/get buffed.